Tomjg14/CCMLWI_Chatbot/Readme.md

-# CCMLWI_Chatbot
+# WeatherBot
-Chatbot by Tom Janssen Groesbeek and Max Moons
+WeatherBot by Tom Janssen Groesbeek and Max Moons